California oil facility fire prompts warnings to residents

-“This is a very dynamic, rapidly evolving situation,” said Capt.
-George Laing of the Contra Costa Fire Department.
-“We’ve got two tanks that are releasing chemicals that are still burning.”
+“This is a very dynamic, rapidly evolving situation,” Capt.
+George Laing of the Contra Costa Fire Department said.
+He said authorities received numerous reports of explosions before the fire and that the flaming tanks “are releasing chemicals that are still burning.”

+Initially, authorities reported that two storage tanks were on fire from the blaze that started just before 2 p.m.
+But 90 minutes later said the blaze had spread to an additional tank, leading to several nearby grass fires.

+“We have three large storage tanks burning in the facility behind me,” Contra Costa Fire Department spokesman Steve Hill said at a late afternoon news conference.
+He said the tanks held varying amounts of ethanol, including one that contained about 167,000 gallons of ethanol.

 The Contra Costa Health Department posted on Twitter that there was a “hazardous materials emergency” in the towns of Crockett, home to about 3,100 people, and Rodeo, population 8,700.
 The department urged residents to stay inside and close all windows and doors.

 “Cover any cracks around doors or windows with tape or damp towels.
-Stay off the phone unless you need to report a life-threatening emergency at your location.”
+Stay off the phone unless you need to report a life-threatening emergency at your location,” the department said.

 The city of Vallejo also tweeted that its residents should stay inside.